sui34/OldKeyPad/README.md

 1. Each key press is represented by the digit character.
 2. Multiple presses of the same button cycle through the available letters.
-3. "0" in the input represent pauses, allowing you to type multiple letters from the same key.
+3. "0" in the input represents pauses, allowing you to type multiple letters from the same key.
 4. The "*" character is for backspace to delete the letters.
 5. Every input must end with "#".
 It's like sending a message.